Know your Goals & Intention

 Were they answering a question you asked?
 Did you write something personal?
 Were you being vulnerable?
 Did you share a new tip, recipe, tutorial?
 Or was the picture just that bad-ass?

-If you click into each photo, it’s going to show you exactly how many actions were taken.
+If you click on each photo, it’s going to show you exactly how many actions were taken.
 Depending on your goal will also verify which content you want to create more of.

 I also get the question a lot, how many posts per week should I post?